techmccat/imxrt-dcp/checklist.md

 - [ ] Useful documentation (possibly serious, so not written by me)

 ## Improvements
-- [ ] Reusable builders
+- [x] Reusable builders
-- [ ] Set buffer addresses in the operation and not the builder (yaay, more type-specific impls)
+- [x] Set buffer addresses in the operation and not the builder (yaay, more type-specific impls)
-- [ ] HAL feature to use CCM handle instead of registers
+- [ ] HAL feature to take CCM handle instead of registers
+- [ ] Require setting buffer positions before freezing task